Finland in the Eurovision Song Contest 1977

+Finland was represented at the Eurovision Song Contest 1977 with the song "Lapponia", composed by Aarno Raninen, with lyrics by Monica Aspelund, and performed by Aspelund herself.
+The Finnish participating broadcaster, Yleisradio (Yle), selected its entry through a national final.

 Before Eurovision

 National final

-The Finnish final was held on February 22 at the YLE TV Studios in Helsinki.
-It was hosted by Tutteli Mensonen.
-The winner was chosen by regional juries.
+Nine entries were selected for the competition from 182 received submissions.
+Yleisradio (Yle) held the Finnish national final on 22 January 1977 at its television studios in Helsinki, hosted by Tutteli Mensonen.
+The winner was chosen by seven regional juries.
+Each jury group consisted of 15 members.

 At Eurovision

 On the night of the final Aspelund performed 16th in the running order following Italy and preceding Belgium.
+Aspelund was accompanied by Aarno Raninen as a pianist and a backing vocalist, and Kari Fall, Reijo Karvonen and Kari Kuusamo as backing vocalists.
 The Finnish entry was conducted by Ossi Runne.
 At the close of voting "Lapponia" had picked up 50 points, placing Finland 10th of the 18 entries.